New Orleans Outfall Canals: Determining a specific hurricane protection plan for the outfall canals

 Beginning in the late 1970s, the Corps’ New Orleans Board (OLB) began identifying and examining hurricane protection alternatives for the outfall canals.
 Through a series of Design Memorandums in the late 1980s and early 1990s, the Corps recommended building a prototype gate plan employing self-actuating butter-fly check valves at the Orleans Avenue and London Avenue canals.
-Butterfly gates are hydraulically operated gates that swing on a pivot and close if storm surge threatens to enter the canals.
+Butterfly gates are hydraulically operated gates that swing on a pivot and close if a storm surge threatens to enter the canals.
 (It is instructive to note that the gates alternative did not include auxiliary pump stations like those installed after Hurricane Katrina.)

 For the 17th Street Canal, the cost of a butterfly gate structure was about the same as the cost of the locally preferred plan of higher parallel levees along each side of the canal, so the corps agreed to pursue “parallel protection” along that canal.
 There is no stated evidence in the project record that the corps felt that there were differences between the approaches in providing reliable surge protection (Woolley Shabman, 2–48).

 However, for the much smaller capacity London and Orleans Avenue Canals, the corps preferred the gates-no-pumps plan because it was significantly less expensive.
 The parallel protection plan was estimated in the 1980s to cost three times more than the gates plan for the London Avenue Canal and cost five times more than the gates plan for the Orleans Avenue Canal.